awesome-spark/spark-gotchas/10_date_timestamps_and_lies.md

 The `DataFrame` schema (shown before) is not null, so spark doesn't actually have any reason to check if there are nulls out there.

-but *what then explains the filter not working ?*
+but *what then explains the filter not working?*

 It doesn't work because spark "knows" there are no null values, even thought MySQL lies.